-• Concerning the location of activities related to CC5, project partners and controllers should refer to Chapter I.D point iii.e of this Manual i.e: costs related to equipment located and operating outside the Programme cooperation area but in an EU Member State are possible as long as they are in line with the project objectives.
-Costs related to equipment located and operating outside the Programme cooperation area and outside the EU are eligible only if they are expressly accepted by the JS considering the related activity and the impact on the Interreg Euro-MED area.
+108 Investment" as referred to in the Programme: section Designing my project and submitting my application, chapter Designing project activities, composition of a project of this Manual project objectives.
+Costs related to ANY equipment located and operating outside the Programme cooperation area and outside the EU can be deemed eligible but must be expressly accepted by the JS considering the related activity and the impact on the Interreg Euro-MED area.